-Office hours: Tuesday, 8:30-10:30 in person in B119 Turlington, or in person/by Zoom in 409 Genetics Institute
+Office hours: Thursday, 2:30-3:30 in B119 Turlington, or in person/by Zoom in 409 Genetics Institute

 Course summary: The availability of whole genome sequences, development of high-throughput sequencing platforms, and public databases of genetic variants have greatly accelerated the discovery of genes involved in disease, leading to breakthroughs in diagnosis and treatment.
-We will discuss single-gene recessive disorders (e.g. myotonic dystrophy) and complex diseases (e.g. diabetes and Alzheimer's disease).
+We will discuss single-gene disorders (e.g. myotonic dystrophy and alpha 1-antitrypsin deficiency) and complex diseases (e.g. cancer and Alzheimer's disease).
 We will discuss methods used to isolate genes involved in disease as well as genetic testing and types of diagnosis and treatment.
 We will also discuss pharmacogenomics and epigenetics as well as the ethical, legal and social issues associated with genetic investigation of human health and disease.

 Course design: This course is intended for advanced undergraduate and graduate students who have an interest in the molecular genetics of disease.
 Most human genetics courses spend only 1-2 weeks/semester discussing the genetics of disease, whereas this course focuses on disease for the entire semester.
 We will discuss the basics of the human genome and the basis of simple and complex diseases, including cause, inheritance, diagnosis, and treatment.
-We will discuss a number of diseases in detail, with the specifics determined by the state of research for a particular disease, i.e. certain eye diseases are now being treated by gene therapy so we will focus on gene therapies for that day, but will focus on the use of microarrays to diagnose different brain tumors on another day.
-Throughout the semester, guest lecturers (mainly from the medical school) will speak about their research on the diseases that we discuss in detail in class.
+We will discuss a number of diseases in detail, with the specifics determined by the state of research for a particular disease, i.e. certain eye diseases are now being treated by gene therapy so we will focus on gene therapies for that day, but will focus on the use of smoking cessation programs to treat alpha 1-antitrypsin deficiency on another day.
+Throughout the semester, guest lecturers will speak about their research on the diseases that we discuss in class.

 The course is intended for students from all colleges and departments - in the past, I have had students from anthropology, chemistry, English, molecular genetics and microbiology, pharmacology and zoology to name a few.
-A diverse audience makes for a more interesting class since everyone has different backgrounds, different perspectives and different interests to contribute to class discussions.
+A diverse audience makes for a more interesting class since everyone has different backgrounds, different perspectives, and different interests to contribute to class discussions.
 Active participation is one of the strengths of the class.
 It also helps to have a class with undergraduate and graduate students together to bring diverse perspectives to the class.
-I keep separate sets of grades for the undergraduate and graduate classes so that each set of students is only compared to his/her cohort.
+I keep separate sets of grades and assignments for the undergraduate and graduate classes so that each set of students is only compared to his/her cohort.